MalayaliRobz/atom-block-comment-plus/README.md

 # block-comment-plus

-Comment your handlebars code with {{!-- --}} block comments.
+Comment your handlebars template with {{!-- --}} block comments.

 ## Installation

 ```
-apm install block-comment-plus
+apm install handlebars-comment-plus
 ```

 Or using the settings view in atom.